The series was published in each issue of

 BT = Blended Together: Interviews with The Shakers

-ESS = Early Shaker Spirituals - Sabbathday Lake Shakers
+ESS = Early Shaker Spirituals - Sung by Sabbathday Lake Shakers

 GWTC = Gentle Words - The Tudor Choir